malloydata/malloy/docs/_src/language/basic.md

 In Malloy, the source of a query be either a raw table, a [modeled explore](explore.md), or another query.

-In this example the `table()` function provides the _source_ from a table (or view) in the database.
-We are explicit about which fields are grouped, aggregate or projected.
+In this example the `table()` function provides the query _source_ from a table (or view) in the database.
+They query _operation_ is explicit about which fields are grouped, aggregated or projected.

 ```malloy